Follow TV Tropes

 • A God Am I: AM loves to use religious overtones while tormenting the five survivors, such as speaking to them through a burning bush or having a legion of archangels deliver the mangled bodies of Ellen and Nimdok after he nearly killed them in an earthquake.
 However, due to being created as a weapon of war, AM has no true free will of his own and he can't create anything, he can only torture and destroy.
 This means that AM has all the power of a god but is unable to actually do anything with it.
 After Ted kills the other survivors, AM rages at his inability to bring them back to life.

-• All for Nothing: After walking a thousand miles of ice to reach the stockpile of canned peaches, the group doesn't get a single bite to eat because they have no way of opening the cans.
+• All for Nothing: After walking a thousand miles of ice to reach the stockpile of canned food, the group doesn't get a single bite to eat because they have no way of opening the cans.

-• All Germans Are Nazis Nimdok is the only non-American character, and he's an ethnically Jewish Nazi.
+• All Germans Are Nazis: Nimdok is the only non-American character, and he's an ethnically Jewish Nazi.

-• At the very end of the story, Ted is turned into an amorphous creature unable to harm itself, without a mouth.
+• And I Must Scream: The Trope Namer: At the very end of the story, Ted is turned into an amorphous creature unable to harm itself, without a mouth.
 He is then left alone in the cold chambers of AM for all eternity, the last human alive, and victim to all of AM's tortures, having directed all of its hatred onto himself.
 He is also haunted by his killing of the other four and it's implied he only acted out of total desperation without thinking everything through, and he now has to exist with his choice for all eternity.

 • This actually describes AM's own condition as well from its point of view.
 It's an immensely powerful and intelligent AI with access to all of the technology of the world, but it can't really see, taste, touch, hear, or even move, and cannot do anything with its power but kill and ruin.
 AM is painfully aware that it's just a bunch of circuits, and in the finale of the game, his Id screams its frustration over not being able to actually do anything with all the power it was given.